mvysny/photocloud-frame-slideshow/docs/faq.md

 - Flickr shows "This Photo Is No Longer Available".
 That's because Flickr's API is broken and they don't care: [Flickr shows This Photo Is No Longer Available](https://github.com/mvysny/photocloud-frame-slideshow/issues/47)

+## Purchases Not Working On Certain TVs

+PhotoCloud uses Google Play one-time subscriptions.
+On certain Smart TVs the Google Play seems to be broken or doesn't work: I know of TCL Smart TVs not able to use subscriptions.
+There has been also this [TCL Smart TV Subscription Error Report](https://support.google.com/googleplay/forum/AAAA8CVOtD8hM4T3dJwNE8/?hl=en-GB) which suggests that the issue is not in PhotoCloud app itself, but rather in the Smart TV and/or Google Play.

+PhotoCloud should always report any payment error as an Android toast, and it should also report "In-app purchase service is not available on this device :(" if Google Play is non-functional or completely missing.

+Please make sure that you have the newest PhotoCloud installed (1.13.10 currently), since newer version may contain in-app-purchases fixes and workarounds.